-The EthicsPoint system is designed for BOTH patients and employees to report any violation of our stated Code of Conduct, or other concern you may have, including but not limited to regulatory violations (etc.)
+The EthicsPoint system is designed for employees to report any violation of our stated Code of Conduct, or other concern you may have.

-As an Employee, If I see a violation, shouldn't I just report it to my manager, security, or human resources and let them deal with it?
+If I see a violation, shouldn't I just report it to my manager, security, or human resources and let them deal with it?